Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Build a beautiful newsletter form

-Let’s start with the input field:
+Let’s start with the label and input field (live demo on Tailwind Play):

-2. rounded-md, to make the border rounded.
+2. rounded-md: makes the border rounded.

 Then, the button: